Skims

-Skims is an American shapewear and clothing brand co-founded by Kim Kardashian, Emma Grede, and Jens Grede.
-Skims emphasizes body positivity and inclusivity, offering a full range of inclusive sizing.
-The company was valued at over $4 billion in July 2023.
+Skims is an American shapewear and clothing brand co-founded by Kim Kardashian and Jens Grede.
+The business is valued at over $5 billion as of 2025.

 History

-The company was сo-founded in June 2019 by American media personality and businesswoman, Kim Kardashian, and Swedish entrepreneur Jens Grede.
-Kardashian's then husband, Kanye West, was credited as being her "Ghost Creative Director" and for creating the company's logo.
+The company was сo-founded in June 2019 by American media personality and businesswoman Kim Kardashian and Swedish businessman and entrepreneur Jens Grede.
+The company's founding partners are Kardashian, Grede, and British businesswoman and entrepreneur Emma Grede.
+Before becoming a founding partner in the company, Emma co-founded the denim company, Good American, with Kardashian's sister, Khloé.

+Kardashian's then-husband Kanye West was credited as being her "Ghost Creative Director" and for creating the company's logo.
 Prior to creation of this line, Kardashian was inspired by her own creative work of altering clothes, stating she "[has been] designing shapewear for 15 years".

 Skims' initial launch resulted in more than $2 million in profit and the company selling out of merchandise in 10 minutes.
 The company claims to have sold more than three million products in its first year in business.

 In April 2021, the company was reported to be worth over $1.6 billion.
 After further investments, the valuation of Skims was reported at $3.2 billion in January 2022.

-In March 2022, Skims made it on TIME's List of 100 Most Influential Companies of the year 2022.
+In March 2022, Skims appeared on TIME's List of 100 Most Influential Companies of the year 2022.

 In October 2023, Skims announced the company's first venture into menswear with a collection of underwear, t-shirts, socks, and tank tops designed for men.

-Additionally, in December 2024, actress Nia Long was featured in a Skims shapewear campaign.